Data-driven priors and their posterior concentration rates: Proofs

-The dependence of the prior on data requires some modification of the usual arguments.
+The dependence of the prior on data requires some modification of the usual arguments for establishing concentration properties of $\Pi^n$.
 In particular, in Lemma~\ref{lem:denominator1}, the lower bound on the denominator $D_n$ in \eqref{eq:posterior} is obtained quite simply thanks to the data-dependent prior, formalizing the motivation for this empirical Bayes approach described in Section~\ref{S:intro}, while Lemma~\ref{lem:numerator1} applies H\"older's inequality to get an upper bound on the numerator $N_n(A_{M\eps_n})$.

-\begin{lem} $D_n \geq e^{-dn\eps_n^2}\,\,R_n(\hat\theta_n)\,\Pi_n(\L_n)$. \end{lem}
+\begin{lem} $D_n \geq e^{-dn\eps_n^2}\,R_n(\hat\theta_n)\,\Pi_n(\L_n)$. \end{lem}

 \begin{proof} The denominator $D_n$ can be trivially lower-bounded as follows:

 Now use the definition of $\L_n$ to complete the proof. \end{proof}

 \begin{lem} Assume Condition~GP1 holds for $\eps_n$ with constants $(K,p)$, and let $q > 1$ be the H\"older conjugate of $p$.
 Then